-Physical therapy can be difficult, which is hard enough for adults to cope with, even when they clearly understand treatment goals and processes.
-On the other hand, young children may not even realize what’s happening or why they are being asked to do certain tasks.
+Physical therapy can be difficult for adults, even when they clearly understand treatment goals and processes.
+Young children may not even realize what’s happening or why they are being asked to do certain tasks.

 Incorporating Fun & Family In The Healing Process

-PT Treatments for younger patients generally involve specially designed activities such as games and play.
+PT treatments for younger patients involve specially designed activities such as games and play.
 These activities are intended to treat underlying issues while motivating the child to have a good time while working hard.

 Both in the office and at home, family involvement is often a crucial part of the plan.
-Even teens who may be motivated to work hard to get back to their daily activities will benefit from caring support from family and friends.
+Even teens who may be motivated to work hard to return to their daily activities will benefit from caring support from family and friends.